+symptoms automatically spread activation and inhibition to explanations in declarative memory as described by Equation 4.
+To simulate the strategy of ignoring the potentially misleading symptom, the second symptom observed in each trial is not stored in working memory.
+When the question for the final diagnosis is presented on the screen, the model retrieves that explanation from declarative memory that receives the most activation from the symptoms in working memory and enters the respective letter.
+The letter representing the correct explanation is most strongly associated with the observed symptoms.
 However, as described above, the different models vary in how the associative strength between the symptoms and their explanations are weighed.
-In Model-Current, only the current symptom spreads activation.
+In modelcurrent, only the current symptom spreads activation.
 Thus, at the point of diagnosis, only the last of the observed symptoms affects activation of explanations in memory.
 In the remaining models all observed symptoms spread activation at the point of diagnosis.
-In Model-Time, the strength of activation depends on the time since an observation was made.
+In model-time, the strength of activation depends on the time since an observation was made.
 Consequently, even though all observations affect explanations' availability in memory, availability is most strongly affected by newer observations.
-In Model-Constant and Model-Number, at the point of diagnosis, each symptom is weighed equally strong.
+In model-constant and model-number, at the point of diagnosis, each symptom is weighed with equal strength.
 As the letter representing the correct explanation is most coherent with the symptoms, it obtains the highest amount of spreading activation and is the one most likely to be retrieved.
-However, as shown in Equation 3, due to random noise also in these models it can happen that an alternative explanation receives more activation and is incorrectly entered as diagnosis.
+However, as shown in Equation 3, due to random noise also in these models it can happen that an alternative explanation receives more activation and is incorrectly entered as a diagnosis.

 When a probe is presented, the models move their attention to the probe and retrieve the chunk representing the probe letter.
-If that letter is stored as a chemical, the models respond 'yes', if it is stored as a foil, the models respond 'no'.
-As described by Equation 2, the speed by which a chunk can be retrieved depends on its activation.
+If that letter is stored as a chemical, the models respond "yes"; if it is stored as a foil, the models respond "no." As described by Equation 2, the speed with which a chunk can be retrieved depends on its activation.
 The more spreading activation the chunk receives from the symptoms in working memory, the higher it will be activated and the faster the retrieval.
 Thus, as in human participants, the time the models need to respond to a probe can be used as a measure of the activation of explanations in memory.
 To simulate the participants' increasing response preparedness over the trial, the models retrieve expectations about whether the upcoming stimulus is a symptom or a probe.
 If the retrieved expectation is met by the presented stimulus, the stimulus is processed as explained above.
 If the expectation is violated, the models need to make a change to their expectation before they can process the stimulus.
-This change in expectation costs 50 ms. The later in the trial the probe is presented, the higher the chance that it is expected by the models and that no time-costly expectation-changes have to be made13.
+This change in expectation costs 50 ms. The later in the trial the probe is presented, the higher the chance that it is expected by the models and that no time-costly expectation changes have to be made.13